 Glens Falls, NY 12801

-We encourage all health profession students and health professionals to consider dedicating their career to supporting persons who live in medically underserved communities.
-Medically underserved communities exist throughout our region and are found in both rural and urban settings.
+We encourage all health profession students and health professionals to consider dedicating their career to supporting persons who live in medically underserved areas.
+Medically underserved areas exist throughout our region and are found in both rural and urban settings.
 Practitioners working in these settings know firsthand the importance of their work to the people they serve.

-A number of programs exist to support practitioners who choose to serve in medically underserved communities:
+A number of programs exist to support practitioners who choose to serve in medically underserved areas: